 All the spherical imagery in Chapter 10 of the second edition of Divided Spheres was generated with DisplaySphere, a program specially developed by Chris Kitrick to render and capture spherical geometry utilizing graphics hardware typically available on today’s computers.
-It is specifically designed to minimize the amount of geometric data required to build spherical frameworks based on the platonic solids.
-It has many features that are useful for visualizing and understanding spherical structures.
+It is specifically designed to minimize the amount of geometric data required to build spherical frameworks and maximize the visual effects that can be rendered in real time to deepen one’s understanding of the geometry.

 From the documentation:

 DisplaySphere is a Windows application specifically enhanced for viewing spherical geometry.
 It uses the OpenGL API for rendering geometry and is optimized for four platonic polyhedra: the icosahedron, octahedron, cube, and tetrahedron.
 For these polyhedra only the definition of one face, or a symmetrical subset of the entire polyhedron, is required since the rest of the polyhedron can be constructed from rotational duplicates of the single face.
 Though optimized for spherical geometry the program will display non?spherical geometry with all the same controls available.

 advanced rendering features allow for orthographic and stereo projection.

 Utilization of hardware?based rendering, using the OpenGL API, allows efficient real time rendering of the geometry.
 The application also uses multi?sampling per pixel to achieve a relatively high level of image quality.